Time-Coder/JustMake/README.md

 ### Comment out your files
 If you don't want ``automake`` to compile some specific files, put them in a folder named "temp", or named begin with ".".
 You can also chang the file base name into "temp" to let ``automake`` ignore this file.

-Now go to your project folder and automake it!
+Go to your project folder and automake it!